Last Updated: June 11, 2022

 When observing cryptocurrency growth, statistics send a clear message.
 About 1.5 million people in the UK owned some cryptocurrency in 2018, growing to an estimated 9.8 million by February of 2021.
 A six-fold increase in the number of cryptocurrency owners in three year’s time serves as a clear indicator of the high cryptocurrency adoption rate in the UK.

-Bitcoin has a 60% cryptocurrency market share in 2021
+Bitcoin had a 60% cryptocurrency market share in 2021

 The cryptocurrency top-list is not a steady one.
 One riding high in April might be shot down in May.
 That’s life for cryptocurrency.
 Over a thousand have failed in 2019 only.
 Now, Bitcoin emerged first on the scene.
 Statistics regularly confirm it takes around half of the market share, and most markets evaluate other cryptocurrencies against it.
 We might as well deem it to be the best cryptocurrency, then.

-Only London had more than 100 cryptocurrency ATMs in 2021
+London alone had more than 100 cryptocurrency ATMs in 2021

 In 2021, there were almost 230 ATMs for cryptocurrency in all of the UK.
 These were distributed quite unevenly, as 141 were in London.
 As for the rest of the UK, only two other cities had more than ten – Birmingham (23) and Manchester (13).
 Cardiff came in fourth with seven ATMs, followed by Leeds that had four.